patzm/dockerfiles/auth/README.md

 ```
 can also be done with the `init.sh` script in the root of the repo.

+Upload the `keycloak.env` file into Portainer and populate the environment.

-Set the following environment variables in Portainer or store them in a `secrets.env` file:
+For your first setup, set the following environment variables in Portainer:
 - `LDAP_ADMIN_PASSWORD`
 - `DB_PASSWORD` and `POSTGRES_PASSWORD` (must be the same)
 - `KEYCLOAK_PASSWORD`: this is the initial password for the `admin` user.
 It can be changed later.